GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   No surprising that HPL has a negative average score.

--   It is a little surprise when I found EAP got the highest score. because MWS is the author who used more positive and good sentiment words in *NRC* lexicon.
+-   It is a little surprise when I found EAP got the highest score. because MWS is the author who used more positive and good sentiment words in `NRC lexicon`.

 I listed hightest and lowest score setences of each author here(Selected randomly if there are same scores).